golemfactory/golem-wiki/Products/Brass-Beta/gWASM.md

 ![g-flite design](/img/gwasm/g-flite-design.png)

 It is clear that there are two main components.
 First one is flite cross-compiled to WebAssembly.
 It serves as backend and is executed on providers' remote machines.
+Second one is the client.
+It is written in Rust.
+It serves as user interface and connects to Golem Node in order to send Golem tasks.

+* The client is the user interface.
+It is also responsible for splitting input data into chunks for subtasks and combining subtasks results into one result.
+There is no general way of splitting and combining data, they are use case specific.
+For that reason it is placed in the client.

+* Golem adapter creates, manages and completes Golem tasks.
+It creates `task.json` file, creates input folder and connects to Golem Node.
+It contains `golem-rpc-api` library that handles sole communication with Golem Node.

+* Golem Node exposes RPC interface that is used for communication.
+It has to be local for the client.

+* WASM flite program is flite program cross-compiled to WebAssembly.
+It is executed remotely by providers' Golem Nodes.
+Communication between requestor's Golem Node and providers' Golem Nodes is handled by Golem Network.
+Moreover, a provider's Golem Node manages execution of WASM flite program and sends results back to requestor's Golem Node.

+Remark.
+WASM flite program is not stored at requestor's Golem Node before the task is dispatched.
+The client sends WASM flite binaries along with the task and then it is executed at provider's machine.

 #### How to build custom gWASM application